 Recognizing that one important function of park property is to provide wildlife habitat, current park management guidelines promote tolerance of beavers in parks while safeguarding private property.
 Beavers are an important part of Montgomery County’s native wildlife, and parks are one of the few places left where beavers can live.
 We must learn to live together.

 When beavers damage trees on private property, recommendations are made to the landowner of ways to prevent this damage.
 Where flooding is the problem, methods are employed to restrict the flooding to park property.
 In most cases the cutting of trees on parkland is accepted as part of having beavers.
 Large trees are protected with fencing.
 Rare situations may require the removal of beavers or the use of other population control measures.

 Many people enjoy watching the social behaviors of beaver.
 Some of the county parks’ nature centers provide beaver programs for those who want to learn more about this fascinating animal.
-If you would like to see these interesting animals for yourself, there are active beaver lodges in several county parks including Black Hill Regional Park and Little Bennett Regional Park.
+If you would like to see these interesting animals for yourself, there are active beaver lodges in several county parks including Black Hill Regional Park and Rock Creek Regional Park.
 The best times to see beavers in action are at dusk and dawn.